liqula/re-fine/refine-frontend/README.md

 1. If any dependencies in package.json were changed: npm install
 1. npm start
-1. Wait until `webpack: bundle is now VALID.` appears
+1. Wait until you see something like "Listening at localhost:9090 proxying to http://localhost:8080"
 1. Point your browser at http://localhost:9090
+1. Wait until `webpack: bundle is now VALID.` appears (in the shell in which you ran "npm start")
+1. Now you can see the application in the browser

 The browser window will be refreshed whenever the local JavaScript changes.